-Have you ever taken a photograph of a high waterfall, only to get your prints back from the lab and find the waterfall doesn't look as high as it appeared when you saw it through your own eyes?
+Have you ever taken a photograph of a high waterfall, only to find later on the PC that the waterfall doesn't look as high as it appeared when you saw it through your own eyes?

 Imagine photographing a very tall person.
-If you didn't have another person of regular height standing along side the tall person, then the taller person wouldn't really look as tall at all.
-Sorry about that!
+If you didn't have another person of regular height standing alongside the tall person, the taller person wouldn't really look as tall at all.

-But anyway, people can be used to provide a sense of scale to a lot of things you wish to take photographs of, including trees, canyon walls, etc., or they can tell a story in travel photos if they are wearing their national dress.
+So, people can be used to provide that sense of scale to a lot of things you wish to take photographs of, including trees, canyon walls, etc., or they can tell a story in travel photos if they are wearing their national dress.

-Leading lines are one of those compositional elements or tools used to guide the eye of the viewer to the main subject matter, focal point or centre of interest in a photograph.
+Leading lines are another of those compositional elements or tools used to guide the eye of the viewer to the main subject matter, focal point or centre of interest in a photograph.

-By lines, we are referring to such things as pathways, roads, fences, a line of trees, tree branches, a queue of people, clouds, railway lines, piers and jetties, bridges, even power lines.
+When we talk about (guiding) lines in photography, we are referring to such things as pathways, roads, fences, a line of trees, tree branches, a queue of people, streaky clouds, railway lines, piers and jetties, bridges, even power lines.
 They can be straight, curved, circular, angular or jagged.